Disability Focus Tax Incentives - Employers and Individuals with Disabilities

 Architectural and Transportation Barrier Removal Deduction - This tax deduction encourages businesses of any size to remove architectural and transportation barriers to the mobility of persons with disabilities.
 Businesses may claim a deduction of up to $15,000 a year for qualified expenses for items that normally must be capitalized.
-This link connects you with the mid-Atlantic ADA Center outlining facts about this tax deduction as well as the other two listed on this page.
+This link connects you with the mid-Atlantic ADA Center outlining facts about this tax deduction and other tax incentives.

 State Employer Tax Incentives - Some state-specific tax credit programs for hiring people with disabilities are based on the Federal Government’s Work Opportunity Tax Credit (WOTC) and others are related to accessibility improvements and employment supports.
-This link from EARN provides an overview of the above three federal tax incentives as well as highlighting examples of state tax incentives implemented by various states from across the U.S.
+This link from EARN provides an overview of how different states apply its state employer tax incentives.

 You Might Also Like

 - Leveraging State Economic Development Resources to Create Jo...